ks888/kirby/README.md

 If a task is not tested, let's write a serverspec test for the task.

-However, in some cases, you may think the test is not necessary for this task, such as:
+However, you may think the test is not necessary for some tasks, such as:

 * run `ls` using `command` module
 * download a package in preparation for install.